TechDom-Ca/mynodejsapp/README.md

 - npm login
 - npm adduser

-### Once you have npm or nodejs installed, run the following commands:
+### Once you have npm or nodejs installed, run the following commands to do a build:
 - cd mynodejsapp
 - npm install